Save the Redwoods League supports a wide range of scientific research on coast redwood and giant sequoia forests.

 Student Researcher Call for Proposals!

 Save the Redwoods League wants to welcome you to apply to our student starter grant program.
-We are offering starter grants of $5,000 for undergraduate and graduate students who are Black, Indigenous, Latine/Latina/Latino, Asian, Pacific Islander, or POC, doing research related to coast redwood and giant sequoia forests.
+We are offering starter grants of $5,000 for undergraduate and graduate students who are Black, Indigenous, Latine/Latina/Latino, Asian, Pacific Islander, or other people of color, doing research related to coast redwood and giant sequoia forests.
 The goal of the starter grant program is to provide introductory opportunities for students to explore ideas in the redwood research space.

 2021 Student Starter Grant recipient José Juan Rodriquez Gutierrez completed an exciting student project on Condors and Coast Redwoods.
 Check out this trailer for a documentary about this incredible collaborative project!